aws-samples/eks-workshop-v2/website/docs/servicemesh/20-traffic-management/index.md

 * How to set up HTTP path Condition Routing?
 * How to set up Traffic Splitting (Canary, weight-based routing)?
 * How Identity-Based Routing works.
+* How to Build resilient microservice applications using circuit breaking?
+* How to enables introducing new features/changes into production with the least amount of risk using Istio Mirroring capability?